ims-systems-00/ims-kb/docs/General Information/13 - Task Manager/add_task.md

 Get started by navigating to and clicking on the `Task Manager` button on the `Sidebar`, which is on the left-hand side.

-For more information on making changes to your Task Manager click [here][Task Manager].
+For more information on making changes to your Tasks click [here][Task Manager].

 ### Adding a Task

-To begin, ensure you are on the tab named `Add task`, then you must choose the **Business Unit** you are assigning the Task to.
-The business unit selector is a drop-down menu, from which you can select the business functions your organisation has created.
+To begin, ensure you are on the tab named `Add task`, then choose the **Business Unit** you are assigning the Task to. *The Business Unit selector is a drop-down menu, from which you can select the Business Units your Organisation has created and you have visibility of.*

 After doing so, you must name the `Task` and give it a `Description`.
-Next, you need to assign the task to a member of staff - this can be left as **Unassigned**.
+Next, you need to assign the task to a member of staff - this can be left **Unassigned**.

 You must input a due date for the task - this is the deadline of the task.